We specialise in sole trader insurance and have helped thousands of sole traders with their business insurance needs.

 Sadly, tool theft in Australia is rampant.
 At Trade Risk we deal with multiple tool insurance claims every week from tradies who’ve had their gear taken.

-Just like you insure your house or your car, you can also insure your tools and equipment.
+Just like you insure your house or your car, sole traders can also insure their tools and equipment.

 Tool insurance for sole traders can cover you gear for a range of risks including fire damage, damage caused in a vehicle collision and theft following forced or violent entry.